Cargill/splinter/cli/man/splinter-playlist-create.1.md

 of transactions, described in YAML.
 This command generates a playlist and writes it to file or standard out.

-`transact-playlist-process` takes this playlist and creates signed transactions for the payloads.
+`splinter-playlist-process` takes this playlist and creates signed transactions for the payloads.

 FLAGS